coala/coala/docs/Developers/Writing_Native_Bears.rst

 Now we can send messages through the queue, we can do the real work.
 Let's say:

--  We want some information from the user (e.g. the tab width if we rely on indentation).
+-  We want some information from the user (e.g. the tab width if we rely on on indentation).
 -  We've got some useful information for the user and want to show it to them.
 There might be some issue with their code or just an information